 While adaptive expectations allow us to measure expected variables and actual variables, they are not as commonly used in macroeconomics as rational expectations because of their limitations.
 The adaptive model is simplistic because it assumes that people base their decisions based on past data.
 However, in the real world, past data is just one of the factors that influence future behavior.
 Rational expectations incorporate many factors into the decision-making process.

-The Expectation Augmented Philips Curve (EAPC)
+The Expectation Augmented Phillips Curve (EAPC)

 In the graph above, we assume that the inflation rate is 2% and the people’s expected inflation is also 2%.
 However, the government increases aggregate demand, causing a rise in wages.
 Wages increase more than expectations of inflation, causing a “money illusion.”
 Workers think real wages have risen and increased the supply of labor, causing a fall in unemployment.